vtex/cli-plugin-rewriter/README.md

 ## `oclif-example redirects:export CSVPATH`

-Exports all redirects defined in the current [38;5;149maccount and [38;5;149mworkspace to a CSV file.
+Exports all redirects defined in the current account and workspace to a CSV file.

 ```
 USAGE